RSS-charity-datathon-2024/.github/profile/README.md

 ### Where is it held?
 This will be a mix of in-person and virtual collaborations.
 The in-person event will take place at RSS headquarters, Errol Street, London.
-Remote participattion will use Zoom and GitHub.
+Remote participation will use Zoom and GitHub.

 ### After the event
 Teams and charities will continue to be in contact to ensure that all the needs of the project are fully met.